telliott99/smallprojects/security.md

 In this exploit, the download site for DVD-ripping software **HandBrake** was hacked.
 For a period of four days, a version that installs [Proton.B](https://www.cybereason.com/labs-proton-b-what-this-mac-malware-actually-does/) was what you got with your download.

-The first thing the malware did was to ask for your password, so it could upgrade its priveleges.
+The first thing the malware did was to ask for your password, so it could upgrade its privileges.
 The next thing it did was to steal your Keychain.

 If you're interested in this topic Objective-See has a [page](https://objective-see.com/malware.html) where you can see a list of Mac malware.
 Don't download them, but there is a link for information about each one.
 I am always looking for new threats on the web by monitoring sites like* [hacker news](https://news.ycombinator.com)* [Brian Krebs](https://krebsonsecurity.com)
 * [malwarebytes](https://blog.malwarebytes.com)